-First thing’s first, it’s important to know what options you have when it comes to where on Instagram to share your video.
-Believe it or not, there are 3 different options for showcasing Instagram video content.
-These include the Instagram main feed that you know and love, with the addition of Instagram Stories and ITV.
+First thing’s first, before we dive into tips on how to make Instagram videos that convert, it’s important to know what options you have when it comes to where on Instagram you can share your videos.
+Believe it or not, there are 3 different options for showcasing or aggregating Instagram videos.
+These include the feed you showcase in your website through Instagram embed that you love, with the addition of sharing videos on your Instagram Stories and ITV.

 Instagram Stories are located at the top bar of the app when on the home page.
-You can also view a users story when on their personal profile by tapping on their profile image.
+You can also view a user’s Instagram story when on their personal profile by tapping on their profile image.

 Unlike the Instagram videos you’d post on your feed, each Instagram Story can only range between 1 – 15 seconds.
-These stories, like a post on the Instagram Main Feed, can be either a still image or video.
-The stories only reside on your profile for 24 hours before disappearing from public view.
-However, this content is still accessible by the creator through the user’s Archive.
+These Instagram stories, like a post on the Instagram Main Feed, can either include images or videos.
+Instagram stories only reside on your profile for 24 hours before disappearing from public view.
+However, this video content is still accessible by the original Instagram video maker through the user’s Archive.

-Instagram Live videos are Stories that are recorded and broadcast live, rather than a previously recorded and uploaded video.
-These Live videos allow users to interact with one another in real time and offers viewers the opportunity to comment and send emoji reactions to the video creator.
-The creator can see who is watching their live feed and respond accordingly.
+Instagram Live videos are Stories that are recorded and broadcast live, rather than a previously recorded and uploaded Instagram video.
+These Instagram Live videos allow users to interact with one another in real time and offer viewers the opportunity to comment and send emoji reactions to the video creator.
+The creator can see who is watching their live Instagram video feed and respond accordingly.

 IGTV (or Instagram TV) is the most recent addition to Instagram’s video content sharing options.
-To access this section of the Instagram from the home screen, look for the small television icon in the top right corner of your screen, next to the messages icon.
-IGTV videos can be between 15 seconds to 10 minutes for most Instagram users, but that maximum time limit can be expanded to 60 minutes for larger accounts.
+To access this section of Instagram from the home screen, look for the small television icon in the top right corner of your screen, next to the messages icon.
+IGTV videos can be between 15 seconds to 10 minutes for most Instagram users, but that maximum time limit can be expanded to 60-minute Instagram videos for larger accounts.

-Similar to a regular television, the IGTV app has channels to choose from – each correlating to a different Instagram account.
-Users can search for specific channels, or for videos based around certain keywords.
-Unlike the regular television, however, all users can actively comment, like, and share the IGTV videos as they would with content on the Main Feed or Stories features.
+Similar to regular television, the IGTV app has channels to choose from – each correlating to a different Instagram account.
+Instagram users can search for specific channels, or for videos based around certain keywords.
+Unlike the regular television, however, all users can actively comment, like, and share the IGTV videos as they would with Instagram video content on the Main Feed or Stories features.

-With all of these excellent options for sharing video content on Instagram, it can begin to feel overwhelming.
-How should you determine which outlet is the right choice for the highest conversion rate for your videos?
+With all of these excellent options for sharing video Instagram content, it can begin to feel overwhelming.
+How should you determine which outlet is the right choice for the highest conversion rate for your Instagram videos?
 We answer that question based on the following factors:

 Instagram Video Length